drgona/drgona.github.io/_news/announcement_28.md

 ---

-I have a talk at The Seventh Workshop on Autonomous Energy Systems organized by the National Renewable Energy Laboratory (NREL) in Golden, CO.
+I have a talk at the Seventh Workshop on Autonomous Energy Systems organized by the National Renewable Energy Laboratory (NREL) in Golden, CO.